-I’ll definitely be trying this again with another mix because they’re so cute.
+I’ll definitely be trying this again with a store-bought cake mix because they’re so cute.

-In addition, because the cupcakes didn’t rise as high as I thought they would I needed more icing than I expected to help fill in the gaps.
+In addition, because the cupcakes didn’t rise as high as I thought they would, I had to use a lot of icing to help fill in the gaps.